-Freshmen and sophomores are required to have their assignment books with them during each class and to record each teacher's homework assignments.
-Juniors and seniors are strongly encouraged to continue to use an assignment book.
+Freshmen are required to have their assignment books with them during each class and to record each teacher's homework assignments.
+Sophomores, juniors, and seniors are strongly encouraged to continue to use an assignment book.

 Teachers may establish as part of their class routine a check of student assignment books.
 Parents are strongly encouraged to check assignment books daily.